ISasiain/Methylation_beta_correction/README.md

     * **analyse_output.r**.
 This script produces plots from the output of the purity estimation algorithm to analyse the obtained result.
 The experimentally determined actual purity must be provided.

     * **compare_cross_validation.r**.
 This script compares the results of the different folds and checked parameters of the cross validation.
 It generates a plot showing the evolution of the estimation's performance.

-    * **plot_ind_cpg.r**.
-This script plots the different populations identified per each CpG in the reference data.
-This plot was used to generate plots for the report's methods section.

     * **compare_CpGs.r**.
 This script compares the CpG context of the CpGs used for the purity prediction and the total CpGs to analyse their representativity.